OBJECTIVE

 - For this station, you will find all the parts of the flower using a magnifying glass

-- Using example flowers and a worksheet as a guide, identify both the male (anther and filament) and female (stigma, style, and o vary) components of a flower.
+- Using example flowers and a worksheet as a guide, identify both the male (anther and filament) and female (stigma, style, and ovary) components of a flower.
 The male components produce genetic material in the form of pollen that must be carried (by wind or other pollinators) to the female components of another flower (and deposited in the ovary) in order to produce seeds.
 If there is time, you can use a small paintbrush to collect pollen from one plant and pollinate another intact flower.

-- If there are seed pods on the plant they can also find the dried (not green) pods, and separate the seeds from the pod and place seeds in the seed packet, and plant debris in a compost bucket Asexual Reproduction Station:
+- If there are seed pods on the plant they can also find the dried (not green) pods, and separate the seeds from the pod and place seeds in the seed packet, and plant debris in a compost bucket

 Show your group a garlic bulb – sprouting or not – and discuss how garlic is a form of cloning or asexual reproduction because you are duplicating the genetic information of one clove to make a bulb identical to it.
 Think back to planting garlic bulbs in the school garden.
 Do farmers eat their best garlic?
 No, they plant it!
 Why is it best to save your best garlic as your planting garlic?